 The Sunrise area is another popular destination for park visitors, especially for those looking for stunning views from high up.
 It’s located in the northeastern part of the park and is about 1.5 hrs from the Paradise area.
 Since it’s 1,000 feet higher in elevation than the Paradise area, the views and terrain here are quite different and the hikes tend to be longer and more strenuous.
 I would recommend visiting this area after you have visited the attractions in the Paradise area and Lake Tipsoo.

 The wildflowers in the Sunrise area tend to peak a week or two before the wildflowers in the Paradise area.
 When we visited at the end of July, we actually didn’t see many wildflowers during our short hike, although we did see some stunning mountain views.

-Popular hikes in the area include the 2.5-mile Emmons Vista Trail with mountain and glacier views, the popular 2.5-mile Sourdough Ridge trail, the longer 7.7-mile Berkeley Park trail, which some consider to be the best spot for flowers in the park, and 5.6-mile Fremont Lookout trail with the Instagram popular two-story frame cabin.
+Popular hikes in the area include the 2.5-mile Emmons Vista Trail with mountain and glacier views, the 2.5-mile Sourdough Ridge trail, the longer 7.7-mile Berkeley Park trail (which some consider to be the best spot for flowers in the park), and the 5.6-mile Fremont Lookout trail with the Instagram popular two-story frame cabin.

 What Type of Wildflowers Are at Mount Rainier?